kroketio/chatripper/docs/modules.md

 # Modules

-cIRCa has the Python interpreter embedded.
+chatripper has the Python interpreter embedded.
 It hooks into the server, and at various stages of execution it emits events to the Python runtime where you can act on them.